 Influenza occurs in outbreaks mainly from December to March in the northern hemisphere and between May and September in the southern hemisphere.
 Knowledge of local community disease activity is important when assessing the likelihood that a patient has influenza.
-The US Centers for Disease Control and Prevention publishes a weekly influenza surveillance report for the US, CDC: FluView - weekly influenza surveillance report external link opens in a new window and the World Health Organization also tracks and reports incidence rates of influenza.
+The US Centers for Disease Control and Prevention publishes a weekly influenza surveillance report for the US.
+CDC: FluView - weekly influenza surveillance report external link opens in a new window The World Health Organization also tracks and reports incidence rates of influenza.
 WHO: influenza update external link opens in a new window

 Diagnosis is usually made clinically during an outbreak in the community.
 Patients at high risk of developing complications, including those with a history of chronic lung, heart, or renal disease, infants and young children, and older adults, require special attention.
 Testing for influenza should be done if it will influence the decision to begin antiviral therapy, to order additional diagnostic tests, to institute infection control measures, and for community surveillance of influenza circulation.

 History and examination

 Influenza presents most commonly as an acute respiratory illness during the winter season.
 After an incubation period of approximately 2 days, there is an abrupt onset of high fever, chills, headache, and myalgia.
 These systemic symptoms may be associated with upper and lower respiratory tract symptoms similar to a common cold, such as cough and sore throat.
 Viral shedding in influenza peaks within 48 hours of the illness, and most uncomplicated cases resolve within 1 week.
 Influenza does not present commonly with primary gastrointestinal symptoms such as nausea and vomiting, except in the paediatric population.
 Diarrhoea is rare with influenza and would suggest a viral gastroenteritis, commonly referred to as stomach flu.